 1909 Birthday of Ed Herlihy, who serves as announcer for countless radio and TV shows and movies, and who hosts the Broadway showtune radio program "Curtain Time" throughout the 1970s on WVNJ-FM.

-1928 One of the great comedy classics of Broadway history opens today.
+1928 Opening night for one of the great comedy classics of Broadway history.
 The Front Page, Ben Hecht and Charles MacArthur's story of hard-bitten reporters covering the story of a lifetime, bows at the Times Square Theatre, with Osgood Perkins and Lee Tracy.

 1963 Two Broadway babies tie the knot as Carol Lawrence and Robert Goulet are married.
 Lawrence is best remembered for originating the role of Maria in West Side Story.
 Goulet originated the role of Lancelot in Camelot, and later played Arthur in a Broadway revival.